Lightning-AI/torchmetrics/README.md

 ## To be Done

-You still ned to enable some external integrations such as:
+You still nedd to enable some external integrations such as:
- - rename `pl_<sandbox>` to anu other name, simple find-replace shall work well
  - update path used in the badges to the repository
  - in GH setting lock the master breach - no direct push without PR
  - in GH setting set `gh-pages` as website and _docs_ as source folder